Smoked Pulled Pork

 7. Resting

 Once your pork is cooked, it needs to rest for 1-2 hours (wrapped in foil) so that the meat can relax & the juices can redistribute.
-This will make your pulled pork juicer & more tender than if you didn’t rest.
+This will make your pulled pork juicer & more tender than if you skipped the rest.
 Pull the pork too soon & all the juice will run out, making the meat dry & tough!

 8. Pulling